markharrison/Lab_AzureDevOps_orig/azuredevops-1.md

 - build and release pipelines are generated, and invoked
 - an Azure DevOps Project dashboard is generated.

+IMPORTANT - temp fix to pipeline may be needed, see the section `Add .NET SDK` at the bottom of this document

 ![](Images/TPCreate2.png)

 Note on the Azure DevOps Project dashboard links to the AzureDevs homepage, repos, pipelines and boards.